kmfd/9TVs/README.md

 # Description
-A 3x3 HTML5 Video grid to channel surf video files or HLS/TS streams organized by .m3u8 playlist.
+A 3x3 (currently 2x2) HTML5 Video grid to channel surf YouTube, HLS/TS streams or .mp4 videos organized by .m3u8 playlist.

-This used to be a project based on the VLC Web Plugin, but since browsers ended support for NPAPI plugins in favor of PPAPI, this was no longer a modern solution.
+This used to be a project based on the VLC Web Plugin, but since <a href="https://en.wikipedia.org/wiki/NPAPI#Support/deprecation">browsers ended support</a> for NPAPI plugins in favor of PPAPI, this was no longer a modern solution.
 This new implementation is purely HTML5 using JS.

 You can also load in the initial video grid urls by URL parameter: